Belgium 2nd page

 The doubt arises from the opposition between the inside and the outside.
 The title appeals for a mirror but does that woman look at her reflection or at a painted image which in this case would be a painting in the painting ?
 This question shall remain unanswered, both without truth and without lie.

-Le Miroir was sold for £ 3.2M including premium by Christie's on December 8, 1999.
-It is estimated £ 5.5M for sale by Sotheby's in London on February 3, lot 48.
+Le Miroir was sold for £ 3.2M by Christie's on December 8, 1999 and for £ 7.3M by Sotheby's on February 3, 2016, lot 48.

 Paul Delvaux discovers in 1934 the surrealism in the manner of Magritte and De Chirico.
 He finds thereby the thread of his entire career.
 In the silence of the canvas, without a need for words, the reflection in the mirror and the shadows know how to lie.